Bazina/Landing-Page-Project/README.md

 ## New

-A dynamically Navigation bar is built based on the number of sections that be hidden while not scrolling & an active state to section and its navigation bar element.
+- Built A dynamical navigation bar based on the number of sections that be hidden while not scrolling.
+- Designed an active state for section and its navigation bar element.
+- When clicking an item from the navigation menu, the link should scroll to the appropriate section.
+- A collapsible sections are made.
+- Designed a scroll to top button on the page that’s only visible when the user scrolls below the fold of the page.